MincenLiu/comp426-final/README.md

 - Working on your schedule
 - Feeling tired?
 Have some jokes and play a round of "Rameses vs. Blue Devil"
 - Check current weather by simply clicking on the cute cloud button
-- Calendar is ready for you to view
+- Calendar is also ready for you to view
-- Change theme whenever you would prefer
+- Changed your mind?
+Edit your schedule or theme whenever you would prefer
 - Like this website?
 Donate the development with PayPal